wp-plugins/sz-google/readme.txt

 * `szgoogle_youtube_get_code_link()`
 * `szgoogle_youtube_get_code_button()`

-= Plugin and general performance =
+= PLUGIN AND GENERAL PERFORMANCE =
 **<a href="http://goo.gl/6bzDMO"> </a>**

 Given that in the plugin will be implemented different function that will not be used in most of the times all together, the plugin has been written with a technique of "separate modules" in such a way to load the code only if the administration panel is activated explicitly request.
 For this reason, activated only the functions you use.